rackerlabs/support-how-to/content/cloud-files/getting-started-with-cloud-files-streaming.md

 around the video stream without needing to buffer.

 Because Rackspace uses HTTP delivery for streaming content, you can use the Akamai CDN network to deliver your content.
-This means the performance should be identical to CDN speeds customers are used to.
+This means that the performance should be identical to CDN speeds customers are used to.
 Before you begin, you must CDN-enable the container that holds your streaming content.
-In the Cloud Control Panel, click the gear icon of the container and select "Make Public (Enable CDN)".
+In the [Cloud Control Panel](https://login.rackspace.com/), click the gear icon of the container, and select **Make Public (Enable CDN)**.

-After your container is CDN-enabled, you will need its streaming URLs.
-In the [Cloud Control Panel](https://mycloud.rackspace.com), click on **Storage > Files**, and then click the gear icon for the container and select **View All Links**.
+After your container is CDN-enabled, you need its streaming URLs.
+In the [Cloud Control Panel](https://login.rackspace.com/), click on **Storage > Files**, and then click the gear icon for the container and select **View All Links**.
 Following is an example of the CDN links that
 display:

     HTTP: http://cdc4c16471588d4846bf-cc339a649709710bbecd3db1e126ec2b.r3.cf1.rackcdn.com